wentasah/qstopmotion/README_NMake_Windows.txt

 1.1 Install the MS Windows SDK
 --------------------------------------------------------------------------------

-* Download the Windows SDK for .NET 3.5 including the Visual Studio 2008 command line tools and the debugging tools for windows.
+* Download the "Windows SDK for Windows Server 2008 and .NET Framework 3.5"
+* This package including the Visual Studio 2008 command line tools and the debugging tools for windows.
-* Install in the default installation directory.
+* Install in the default installation directory (C:\Program Files\Microsoft SDKs\Windows\v6.1).

 1.2 Qt for Windows and Visual Studio
 --------------------------------------------------------------------------------

-* Download Qt libraries 4.6.2 for Windows (VS 2008) from qt.nokia.com/downloads
+* Download Qt libraries 4.6.3 for Windows 32-bit (VS 2008) from qt-project.com/downloads
 * Install in the Directory C:\Tools\Qt\...
 * Qt need write permissions to this directory during compilation and linking.
-* Add the binary directory to the path variable (e.g. C:\Tools\Qt\4.6.2\bin\).
+* Add the binary directory to the path variable (e.g. C:\Tools\Qt\4.6.3\bin\).

 1.3 Gstreamer
 --------------------------------------------------------------------------------